near/near-discovery-components/README.md

 Please create feature branches off of develop.

-When referencing another widget or any parameter that depends on the network, please use the placeholders defined in `replacements.json`.
+When referencing another widget or any parameter that depends on the network, please use the placeholders defined in `replacements.*.json`.
+There are three such files that correspond to different environments:

+* `replacements.dev.json` - dev testnet

+* `replacements.testnet.json` - prod testnet

+* `replacements.mainnet.json` - prod mainnet

 Placeholders should be encapsulated in the `${}` expression.
 Here is an example of a placeholder usage:

 `<Widget src={homepage ?? "${REPL_ACCOUNT}/widget/ActivityPage"} />;`